 Fast-changing voice technology is a fact in any industry, and it is very common to feel lost or overwhelmed.
-The mushrooming of tech start-ups filled the internet with pitches of indistinguishable-from-human, instant-success voices.
-But how successful are they?
-Is this true?
+The mushrooming of tech start-ups filled the internet with pitches of indistinguishable-from-human, instant-success voices… But are they really?

 With this article, we aim to educate and inform you by analyzing these trending choices so you and your brand can leave competitors in the dust.

 A synthetic voice is an artificially produced version of a human voice.
 Speech synthesis is just another form of information output where a computer reads words to you out loud in a real or simulated voice, played through the device’s speaker.

 Example: voice-guided navigation, yes/no control commands on automated messages, speak out short messages for the visually impaired

 Text-to-Speech is a synthetic voice technology that uses computerized means to convert digital text into human speech.

 Example: Google Text-to-Speech

 AI is an abbreviation of Artificial Intelligence.
 AI voices are a type of synthetic voices; however, they operate differently.
 This technology uses a type of artificial intelligence called “deep learning” (machine learning in artificial intelligence) to convert text into audible human-sounding speech but also has the capability to convert speech into text.
 In addition, AI technology can identify a person based on their voice command.

 Example: voice assistants like Siri and Alexa, Amazon Transcribe

 An intelligent virtual assistant (IVA) or intelligent personal assistant (IPA) is a software agent that can perform tasks or services for an individual based on commands or questions.